duokobia/wingman-dashboard/README.md

 ## Deployment

 This React application has been deployed on Vercel.
-Please click this link to assess the live version of the application [Vercel](https://wingman-dashboard-chi.vercel.app/).
+Please click this [Vercel](https://wingman-dashboard-chi.vercel.app/) link to assess the live version of the application.

 ### Notes on Deployment
 - Ensure that all environment variables are set correctly in your deployment settings.